Seth401/FortressRuinsFixAliendroneTimer/README.md

-# FortressRuinsFixAliendroneTimer
+# The Ruins Mod - Fortress Ruins Fix for Alien drone Timer

-Reduces the timer on alien drones from Abandoned Ruins - Fortress Ruins
+Reduces the timer on alien drones from Abandoned Ruins - Fortress Ruins that are spawned when you damage certain ruins.